In short, it’s better for business.

 , and it presents a real problem for unsuspecting users and the lenders verifying their credentials.

-Argyle takes a different approach.
-We use a strictly user-permissioned model and empower your customers to mobilize their data through our platform.
+At Argyle, we know the importance of data and privacy, so we take a different approach.
+We use a strictly consumer-permissioned model and empower your customers to mobilize their data through our platform.

 It’s not just the right thing to do—it’s also better for you, our customers.
-Here are five ways user-permissioned data streamlines your verification flow and boosts your business.
+Here are five ways consumer-permissioned data streamlines your verification flow and boosts your business.

 1. Real-time data

-Non-permissioned data is a one-time deal.
-You get a snapshot of a user’s situation at the moment that data was reported—maybe two weeks, maybe months ago—but not into anything that’s happened since.
+Non-permissioned consumer data is a one-time deal.
+You get a snapshot of a user’s situation at the moment that information was collected and reported—maybe two weeks, maybe months ago—but not into anything that’s happened since.

-Argyle’s user-permissioned data is ongoing and updated in real time, meaning you get up-to-the-minute insights into each user.
+Argyle’s consumer-permissioned data is ongoing and updated in real time, meaning you get up-to-the-minute insights into each user.
 Our webhook

 technology also alerts you right away if any relevant changes arise in their employment or income, like if they were laid off or received a raise.